Duterte to deliver final speech to Congress in crisis | ExBulletin

 MANILA, Philippines (AP) Philippine President Rodrigo Duterte is expected to deliver his final state of the nation address to Congress on Monday, ending his six-year term amid a raging pandemic, economy struggling and a legacy overshadowed by a bloody anti-drug crackdown that has sparked mass murder complaints before the International Criminal Court.

-Allies have defended the record of the 76-year-old populist leaders, with documentaries on state television and speeches highlighting his administration’s efforts to tackle crime, poverty, corruption and the communist and Muslim insurgencies that have endured for decades. decades, as well as to build infrastructure.
+Allies have defended the 76-year-old populist leader’s record, with documentaries on state television and speeches highlighting his administration’s efforts to tackle crime, poverty, corruption and the communist and Muslim insurgencies that have endured for decades. decades, as well as to build infrastructure.

 They backed the ruling party’s calls for Duterte, who took office in mid-2016, to run for vice-president at the end of his term in June next year, potentially with his daughter, now mayor of the city, who will run to succeed him in the May 9 elections. .
 Opposition lawyers threatened to block the Supreme Court’s ruling, arguing it would violate constitutional term limits.
 Philippine presidents are limited to one term.

 Six years is not enough for a great president, Speaker of the House of Representatives Lord Allan Velasco told ABS CBN News.
-Velasco said he would support Dutertes’ possible candidacy for vice-presidency.
+Velasco has said he will support Duterte’s possible candidacy for vice-presidency.
 The 1987 constitution banned political dynasties, but the House, where powerful political clans ruled for generations, did not pass legislation to enforce the ban.

 The pandemic really hurt us a lot, no one was ready for it, and because of it I can’t give the administration a perfect rating, Velasco added.